top of page

 from 10 am to 2 pm

 The Scarborough Food Security Initiative will organize a Market simultaneously with local vendors, kids' games, food & drinks, live music and more.
-Click here to learn more about the Scarborough Food Security Initiative and support their important work.
+Click here to learn more about the Scarborough Food Security Initiative and how to support their important work.

-You can order free native trees/shrubs to plant on your private property within Toronto borders.
-Check out the offered species below and match them to your garden conditions and space.
+You can order free native trees/shrubs to plant on your private property within Toronto's borders.
+Check out the offered species below and match them to your garden conditions and space. â€‹

 Good to know: